imolazhp/py25519/README.md

 The C source is by Daniel J. Bernstein et al.
 The authors have placed this code in the public domain.
 See the source pages for notes on patents.
+The C source from the above sources is included here UNCHANGED under the 'c' directory.

 This repository includes:
 - ed25519: high-speed high-security signatures